 Ian Robinson, BSc (Hons) LLB (Hons) MRICS ACIArb

-Work has involved demonstrating the cause, extent and cost consequences of varied work, delay and disruption to construction and engineering projects including numerous different building types, bulk earthmoving and major roadworks, the construction of power stations and oil platforms and pipelines, flood damage, the construction of reinforced concrete walls and bridges etc. Work has also involved advising architects and engineers on delay/extension of time issues during the course of projects.
-Ian also has extensive experience acting as expert witness and has given oral evidence in trials and arbitration hearings (both in the UK and internationally) on approximately 20 occasions over the past 25 years.
+Work has involved demonstrating the cause and extent of delay and disruption to construction and engineering projects including numerous different building types, bulk earthmoving and major road and bridge works, the construction of power stations (nuclear, coal, hydro and solar), oil platforms, pipelines and refineries, harbours and airports, military installations and process engineering facilities.
+Work has also involved advising developers, architects, engineers, contractors and subcontractors on delay/extension of time issues during the course of projects.
+Ian has extensive experience acting as expert witness and has given oral evidence in trials and arbitration hearings (both in the UK and internationally) on approximately 20 occasions over the past 25 years.

 Chris Dean, BSc (Hons) ACIArb

 Chris has produced delay and disruption claims to support contractor claims for extensions of time on large EPC projects, all of which have led to successful resolutions for the contractor.
 In support of these claims, Chris has acted on behalf of contractors in negotiation meetings, presentations and hearings to support the contractor’s position.
 This experience has given Chris a valuable insight into the challenges that contractors and employers face when delivering large EPC contracts.

 Chris has carried out many different types of delay analysis including as-planned versus as-built and a number of large complex time-impact analyses, both supporting claims for extension of time and defending them.
 These have been supported by written reports capable of withstanding cross-examination.